-Thanks to Girlie on the Edge for inspiring the above excerpt with her six-sentence story prompt for this week.
-You can participate in this week’s hop and read other bloggers’ six-sentence creations by clicking here.
+Thanks to Girlie on the Edge for inspiring me to post this excerpt with her six-sentence story prompt for this week.
+You can click here to participate and read other blogger’s six-sentence creations.

 Copyright 2021 by Abbie Johnson Taylor.